bitshares/dev.bitshares.works/docs/intro/architectures.rst

 GitHub Repositories and Entities
 ------------------------------------

-This is an overview of BitShares Architecture image.
+This is an overview of BitShares Architecture entities.
 The purpose of this image is to bring the main elements together and share what types of resources you might find in the BitShares Github repositories.

 .. image:: ../../_static/structures/bitshares-architecture-v3notop.png
         :alt: BitShares Architecture